Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Related Work

 \subsection{Multi-Modal Image Registration}

-Multi-modal image registration aligns images of different modalities into a common coordinate space, ensuring structure consistency for downstream tasks~\cite{MulFS-CAP_2025_PAMI,MRFS_2024_CVPR}.
-Traditional methods~\cite{Survey_2003} cast registration as heavy optimization with predefined similarity measures.
-Data-driven methods directly estimate transformation parameters or deformation fields in supervised~\cite{MINIMA_2025_CVPR,SDME_2024_ICML,AgnosticMedical_2024_CVPR,CrossHomo_2024_PAMI,Recurrent_2023_CVPR,Indescribable_2023_CVPR,Coding_2023_TIP,Lucas_2021_CVPR} and unsupervised~\cite{SCPNet_2024_ECCV,MURF_2023_PAMI,RFNet_2022_CVPR,UMF_2022_IJCAI,Trans_2020_CVPR} paradigms.
-For example, Ren~\etal~\cite{MINIMA_2025_CVPR} proposed MINIMA, a supervised model for unified cross-modal image matching.
+Multi-modal image registration aims to align images of different modalities into a common coordinate space.
+Modern data-driven methods estimate transformation parameters or deformation fields in supervised~\cite{MINIMA_2025_CVPR,SDME_2024_ICML,AgnosticMedical_2024_CVPR,CrossHomo_2024_PAMI,Recurrent_2023_CVPR,Indescribable_2023_CVPR,Lucas_2021_CVPR} and unsupervised~\cite{Alternating_2024_NIPS,SCPNet_2024_ECCV,RS_2023_TGRS,InvertTrans_2024_ECCV,Trans_2020_CVPR} paradigms.
+For example, Ren~\etal~\cite{MINIMA_2025_CVPR} proposed a supervised model, MINIMA, for unified cross-modal matching.
 Deng~\etal~\cite{CrossHomo_2024_PAMI} developed a supervised model for cross-modal, cross-resolution homography estimation.
-Zhang \etal~\cite{SCPNet_2024_ECCV} performed unsupervised registration via intra-modal self-supervised learning.
-However, such methods rely on training domains and may fail to generalize to complex in-the-wild scenarios.
+Recently, Song \etal~\cite{Alternating_2024_NIPS} developed an unsupervised registration framework via alternating optimization.
+However, data-driven methods rely on training data and may not generalize well to complex in-the-wild scenarios.

-For our task, training resources are scarce and neither SR nor alignment ground truth is available.
-To address this, we cast unsupervised cross-modal and cross-resolution alignment as a weakly-supervised, misalignment-aware translation subtask within a self-supervised SR framework for joint online optimization.
-This enables strong robustness and generalizability across diverse data and misalignments.
+For our task, training data are scarce and neither SR nor alignment ground truth is available.
+To address this challenge, we cast unsupervised cross-modal and cross-resolution alignment as a weakly-supervised, misalignment-aware translation subtask within RobSelf for \textit{joint online optimization}.
+This enables robustness and generalizability across diverse data and misalignments.